Skip to content

 self._ccee: e_o.Ccee = ccee

-Get the Energy at Gravity Center df.
+Get the Energy at Gravity Center.

 Parameters: